CadenFinley/CJsShell/docs/integration/starship.md

 brew install starship
 ```

-Any installation method supported by Starship (cargo, curl script, distro package, etc.) will work—the theme only shells out to the executable.
+Any installation method supported by Starship (cargo, curl script, distro package, etc.) will work-the theme only shells out to the executable.

 ## Install the bundled theme